 Anything else that you would like to add?

 I would not change my career for any other one, I love it.
-Although it is competitive, and job applications are a headache, and you end up in a different country almost every year, for me it has been totally, unequivocally worth it.
+Although it is competitive, job applications are a headache, and you end up in a different country almost every year, for me, it has been totally, unequivocally worth it.